-Induction for committee members and new staff will include a briefing on the Equality and Diversity policy.
+Induction for Board members and new staff will include a briefing on the Equality and Diversity policy.

-A copy of the Equality and Diversity policy will be made available to all new staff, counsellors, trainee counsellors, supervisors, committee members and trustees
+A copy of the Equality and Diversity policy will be made available to all new staff, counsellors, trainee counsellors, supervisors, committee members and trustees.

-Training will be provided for employees, trustees and volunteers on cultural awareness, disability awareness and other subjects that will develop regarding equality and diversity.
+Training will be provided where appropriate for employees, trustees and volunteers on cultural awareness, disability awareness and other subjects that will develop regarding equality and diversity.

-6. The Council of Management (Trustees)
+6. The Board (Trustees)